 1. Beating breeds beating:

 Children observe and model the behaviour based on those around them, and these actions are sure to be picked up by him at an early stage.
 Spanking gives the child an idea that it is okay to hit smaller people if it is done due to a reason.
 If you choose to discipline your child by taking the rod on him, you are automatically giving him the license to hit those around him.

 2. Negatively affects the self-image of children:

 More than the physical, it is an emotional hurt that causes worst effects.
 Your child will most likely develop a self-image in the years he grows up, and if you hit your child when he does something wrong, he might end up losing all respect for himself.
 He gets the idea that he is a ‘bad’ boy, and it stays with him like a scar for a very long time.

 3. Devalues a parent:

 Spanking a child might look like beating works.
 You might feel satisfied for the moment but it will surely make you feel worse in the long run.
 Your child is sure to be afraid of you, but you will see the effects of beating children a little later when he gets detached from you.

 4. It stays with children for a long time:

 According to researchers at the University of Missouri, spanking during infancy can have a negative impact on a child’s temperament and behavior.
-The study confirmed that the more children are spanked, more are the chances of them defying their parents.
+The study confirmed that the more children are spanked, the more are the chances of them defying their parents.
 It was also found that it impacts a child’s mental health and causes cognitive difficulties.